LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 - Q: Why when a single hero gets ambushed and is fighting at close quarters, his distant teammates don't jointly come to his rescue.

-A; The teammates wait for him to come back into the formation instead so that they may assume a frontline and then melee their foes together.
+A: The teammates wait for him to come back into the formation instead so that they may assume a frontline and then melee their foes together.
 The immobile heroes are assumed to be pinned to their positions by fear and shock, but also by their imperative to hold formation,